scotentSD/customer-account/README.md

 - Having a single account for our customers makes things easier for them but also for us as it will be easier to maintain

-Read the current research on [Customer Account and Portal](https://scotent.notion.site/scotent/Customer-Portal-6f233d5d4b7c42bf8d49200b5fbc8460)
+Read the current research on [Customer Account and Portal on our Notion site](https://scotent.notion.site/scotent/Customer-Portal-6f233d5d4b7c42bf8d49200b5fbc8460)

 <link rel="canonical" href="http://example.com/">